meeeerkat/vim-browser/README.md

 The lack of javascript support will break most websites.
 There might be some bugs and one needs to find another search engine (duckduckgo lite isn't supported yet due to weird url links)

+## Config
+The configuration file is ~/.vim-browser.yaml, an example can be found in the top directory.
+/!\ Without a configuration file, the programm will exit with an error (containing the path where the config file is expected) but *with a badly formatted configuration file, the program will crash*.

 ## How to build it
 make
 ### Dependencies